-''' between (start_element: PDFElement, end_element: PDFElement, inclusive: bool = False) Returns all elements between the start and end elements. '''
+between (start_element: PDFElement, end_element: PDFElement, inclusive: bool = False) Returns all elements between the start and end elements.

 This is done according to the element indexes.
-The PDFDocument will order elements left to right, top to bottom (as you would normally read).
+The PDFDocument will order elements according to the specified element_ordering (which defaults to left to right, top to bottom).